-Identify the wavelength or frequency of beam of light.
-Wavelength is normally reported in nanometers (nm) and should be converted to meters for energy calculation purposes.
-It should be noted that it is very easy to convert between frequency and wavelength using the speed of light as the speed of light is equal to the product of the frequency and wavelength.
+Identify the wavelength or frequency of the beam of light.
+You normally state wavelength in nanometers (nm) and convert it to meters for energy calculation purposes.
+Note that it is easy to convert between frequency and wavelength using the equation, the speed of light, c, equals the frequency times the wavelength.
 For example, assume light has a given wavelength of 500 nm; convert this measurement to meters by multiplying by 10^-9.
 Thus, 500 nm is equal to 5.0 x 10^-7 m.

 Substitute this value into the equation for the energy of photon.
 The energy of a photon is equal to the product of the speed of light, or 3.0 x 10^8 m/s, and Planck’s constant, identified as 6.63 x 10^-34, divided by the wavelength.
 Therefore, using the example problem the energy of a photon would be equal to 3.9 x 10^-19 Joules.
-Energy of photon = [(speed of light)(Planck’s constant)] / wavelength Energy of photon = [(3.0 x 10^8)(6.63 x 10^-34)] / (5 x 10^-7) = 3.9 x 10^-19 Joules
+Energy of photon = [(speed of light)(Planck’s constant)] ÷ wavelength energy of photon = [(3.0 x 10^8)(6.63 x 10^-34)] ÷ (5 x 10^-7) = 3.9 x 10^-19 joules.